sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

-This is a linter task for sh, docker, js and shell.

 I had to cut out most of it

+Each linter is a similar block with a different `TARGET`

 ---